How to Delete Multiple Emails in Gmail

 You can select emails one at a time by clicking the checkbox next to each email, but this will take forever if you have a lot of messages.
 A quicker method is to click the drop-down box at the top of the checkboxes and select “All.”
 This will select every email on the current page of your inbox (a maximum of 50 emails).

 Once you've selected the emails you want to delete, click the Trash icon (it looks like a garbage can) at the top of the page.
 All of the selected messages will be moved to your Gmail's trash folder.
-Your inbox will now be clutter-free!
+You now know how to clear your Gmail inbox.
+However, the task of deleting multiple emails in Gmail isn’t yet complete because the emails still count towards your total storage limit.

 Step 4: Empty your Trash